 Real-time probabilistic risk quantification

-In the online testing phase, the trained baseline model is applied to quantify the real-time risk with the probabilistic meanings.
+In the online testing phase, the trained baseline model is applied to quantify the real-time risk with probabilistic meanings.

 For a 3rd-level EI, given its real-time fused feature embedding , the normalized probability density will be calculated by the corresponding baseline model, which quantifies and depicts the difference degree between the real-time status and the historical normal status.
 A real-time feature embedding from the same region of the baseline distribution will cause the normalized probability density to approach 1, and the more it deviates from the baseline distribution, the closer the will be to 0.